South Sydney Rabbitohs: Stadium

 During the early years of the New South Wales Rugby League premiership, "home games" were not assigned very often.
-However, South Sydney played most of their games at the Royal Agricultural Society Ground (Sydney Showground) from 1908 until the club's departure in 1920.
+However, South Sydney played most of its games at the Royal Agricultural Society Ground (Sydney Showground) from 1908 until the club's departure in 1920.
 From 1911 onwards, the Sydney Sports Ground was also used interchangeably with the Agricultural Ground over a decade for hosting matches.
 In 1947 the club played its final season at the Sports Ground, before relocating to Redfern Oval in 1948.
 It was here that team played in the heart of the club's territory and played the vast majority of its allocated home matches.

 In 1988, the club began to play in the Sydney Football Stadium, just built upon the former Sydney Sports Ground and Sydney Cricket Ground No. 2 Oval.
 The side continued to play here up until 2005, with the exception of 2000 and 2001 when South Sydney was absent from the premiership.
-During 2004–2005, when the Rabbitoh's contract with Sydney Football Stadium was about to expire, new home grounds were investigated at Gosford, North Sydney Oval and Telstra Stadium.
-Eventually the decision was made to relocate to Telstra Stadium at Sydney Olympic Park.
+During 2004–2005, when the Rabbitoh's contract with Sydney Football Stadium was about to expire, new home grounds were investigated at Gosford, North Sydney Oval and Stadium Australia.
+Eventually the decision was made to relocate to Stadium Australia at Sydney Olympic Park.
 The move was generally not well received by the fans, but provided considerably more income for the club, which was several million dollars in the red at the end of 2005.

-In 2006 the club relocated home games to Stadium Australia in Sydney's west (known as Telstra Stadium until the conclusion of 2007).
-In February 2008, the Rabbitohs renewed their partnership with ANZ Stadium to play NRL home games and home finals at the venue for the next 10 years, commencing season 2008.
-The agreement runs until the end of 2017, superseding the inaugural three-year home ground arrangement at ANZ Stadium that started in 2006.
-During 2008 the City of Sydney Council completed a $19.5 million upgrade and renovation of Redfern Oval.
-From season 2009, the upgraded Redfern Oval will provide the Rabbitohs with training facilities and a venue for hosting pre-season and exhibition matches.
+In 2008, the club renewed its partnership with Stadium Australia to play NRL home games and home finals at the venue for the next 10 years.

+During 2008, the City of Sydney Council completed a $19.5 million upgrade and renovation of Redfern Oval.
+From season 2009, the upgraded Redfern Oval provided the Rabbitohs with training facilities and a venue for hosting pre-season and exhibition matches.
-As well as their main home ground, South Sydney also play home games at the Sunshine Coast Stadium and at the Central Coast Stadium during the year.

-As well as hosting Rabbitohs games, the stadium is also home to SEDA College NSW who host their rugby based curriculum at the venue.
+In 2023, the Rabbitohs relocated its headquarters and first team training facilities from Redfern Oval to the Heffron Centre, a $58M community sporting complex in Maroubra owned by Randwick City Council.
+The South Sydney Rabbitohs’ $26M Community and High Performance Centre provides training facilities for the NRL, Women’s and NSW Cup teams, as well as facilities for the administrative, commercial and Souths Cares staff members.